CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/data-imputation.rst

 candidate sets will be combined, and will still contain missing values.

 .. note::
     To use this feature you need to install the latest version of PSUADE.
-For more details go to section :ref:`install_optional`
+For more details go to section :ref:`install_psuade`

 When the user clicks on the **Load Existing Set** button in the **Design Setup** section and selects a candidate set, the program will run a quick file scan and show the missing values (if any) for all the existing columns.